ColbyWTaylor/content/src/content/lesson/sorting-algorithms-explanied-in-javascript.md

 ```

 [[info]]
-| :tv:** In this link, you will find [a relly good 3 min video explanation](https://www.youtube.com/watch?v=JU767SDMDvA) about the insertion sort algorithm.
+| :tv:** In this link, you will find [a really good 3 min video explanation](https://www.youtube.com/watch?v=JU767SDMDvA) about the insertion sort algorithm.

 ### Merge Sort